- 4 bedroom, Detached House

 Church Road is the main shopping area in Bishops Cleeve.
 Here you will find a variety of independent shops and local-type stores.
 Tarlings Yard, just off Church Road, includes Lowry's Espresso Bar and Chocolatier, where you can grab a drink and a bite to eat after shopping.

 If you're after high street-style retail offerings, you will need to venture into Cheltenham.
-Here you will find Regent Arcade Shopping Centre and Beechwood Shopping Centre The former has over 60 of the leading high street stores, seven restaurants and 500 car parking spaces, whereas the latter offers a combination of high street stores and independent boutiques.
+Here you will find Regent Arcade Shopping Centre which has over 60 of the leading high street stores, seven restaurants and 500 car parking spaces.

 You'll also find a Tesco Superstore on Church Street, as well as a Co-Op in the village.
 In Cheltenham there is a Sainsbury's and a Lidl that offer alternative choices.